Menton, Provence: tourism & sightseeing

 The town contains several world-class gardens, such as the Serre de la Madone, the Le Val Rahmeh, the Fontana Rosa, the Maria Serena garden and Les Colombières.
 The Parc du Pian focusses on olive trees and has some trees that are 1000 years old.
 This enthusiasm for gardens continues in other parts of the town where several beautifully maintained small parks can be seen.

 Menton also prides itself on the lemon and orange groves in the surrounding hills and there is a 'lemon festival' in the town at the end of each winter (mid february - early march) which is a major event for the region with music, dancing and street processions including spectacles using an extraordinary number of oranges and lemons!

 In the Jean Cocteau Museum close to the port you can see a good collection of artworks, mosaics and ceramics by the artist: rather eclectic perhaps but indispensable to fans of Cocteau.
 Enthusiasts of Jean Cocteau will also want to visit the Wedding Room in the Town Hall, which the artist decorated with frescoes in the 1950s.

 Other important art museums here include the Museum of Fine Arts, situated in the 18th century Palace des Carnolès and the gallery of contemporary Art is in another impressive building, the Palais de l'Europe.

 For a change from art the Museum of Prehistory contains numerous artefacts and recreations of life in the region from prehistoric times.

 There are numerous local highlights to explore during your visit to Menton, both along the coast and heading inland.
-Along the coast our personal favourites include Villefranche-sur-Mer, Monaco and Nice - or a trip along the coastal village in Italy to the east.
+Along the coast our personal favourites include Villefranche-sur-Mer, Monaco and Nice - or a trip along the coastal villages in Italy to the east.
 A train service runs along the coast stopping at all the important resorts which is very convenient and much easier than driving.

 Map of Menton and places to visit